-The Group recognises that effective implementation of the risk management system and process must be supported by a robust set of documentation and infrastructure.
-Towards this end, the Group has established frameworks, policies and other relevant control documents to ensure clearly defined practices and processes are implemented consistently across the Group including its regional branches such as RHB Bank Thailand Operations.
+The Group recognises that effective implementation of the risk management system and process must be supported by a robust set of documentation.
+Towards this end, the Group has established frameworks, policies and other relevant control documents to ensure clearly defined practices and processes are effected consistently across the Group.